 Curettage or liquid nitrogen can be used 40 to 60 minutes after application of a topical anesthetic such as eutectic mixture of local anesthetics (EMLA) or 4% lidocaine cream under an occlusive dressing.
 EMLA cream must be applied judiciously because it can cause systemic toxicity, especially in children.
 In adults, curettage is very effective but painful if done without anesthetic.

 Cantharidin is safe and effective but can cause blistering.
 Cantharidin is applied in 1 small drop directly to the molluscum lesion.
 Areas that patients (especially children) may rub are covered with a bandage because contact with the fingers should be avoided.
 Cantharidin should not be applied to the face or near the eyes because blistering is unpredictable.
-If cantharidin comes into contact with the cornea, it can scar the cornea.
-Cantharidin should be washed off with soap and water in 6 h.
+If cantharidin comes into contact with the cornea, it can cause scarring.
+Cantharidin should be washed off with soap and water in 6 hours.
 Fewer than 15 lesions should be treated in one session because infection may occur after application of cantharidin.
 Parents should be warned about blistering if their children are prescribed this drug.